Hermes: Efficient Global Homomorphic Aggregation over Mutable Packed Ciphertexts: Related Work and Preliminaries

 enabling SIMD-style evaluation of vectorized inputs.
 Each plaintext \( \mathbf{m} = (m_0, \dots, m_{n-1}) \in \mathbb{Z}_t^n \) is encoded into a single polynomial \( m(X) \in R_t \), encrypted as \( \mathsf{Enc}(m) = \mathbf{c} \in R_q^2 \), and evaluated homomorphically across all slots.

 Homomorphic operations preserve slot-wise semantics:

 where the arithmetic is component-wise modulo \( t \).
-In addition, the BFV scheme supports automorphism-based rotation operations that cyclically shift slot positions:
+In addition, the BFV scheme supports automorphism-based rotation operations, also known as \emph{Galois rotations}, which cyclically shift slot positions:

 Hermes leverages this packing structure to encode multiple database tuples into a single ciphertext.
 This design enables parallel evaluation, slot-wise updates, and sublinear aggregation.
-Importantly, all packing and update logic remains entirely within the encrypted domain, without leaking intermediate values or structural metadata.
+Of note, all packing and update logic remains entirely within the encrypted domain, without leaking intermediate values or structural metadata.

 In addition, the BFV scheme supports automorphism-based slot rotation using Galois group actions.
 For any \( r \in \mathbb{Z} \), a cyclic slot rotation is realized via the Galois automorphism \( \sigma_r: X \mapsto X^r \mod (X^N + 1) \), which acts on ciphertexts by permuting their internal slot layout.
 To evaluate this transformation homomorphically, the client must precompute and upload the corresponding Galois keys: